"The deceased came to his death at the hands of an unknown party who was a damned good pistol shot." - Judge Roy Bean

 "Some people come into our lives and quietly go.
 Some stay for awhile and leave footprints on our hearts and we are never ever the same...."

-1963 - 2021 According to her family, Miss Kitty died after suffering a seizure due to epilepsy.
+Arizona member who joined in 2006.
+According to her family, Miss Kitty died after suffering a seizure due to epilepsy.
 She always had a smile for you!
 Some of you may have met her recently at the encampments.
 We were told she regarded the Mojave Muleskinners as her second family.
 We will miss her.

 James "Jim" G. Murphy

 AKA Mad Mick

 Most of you would remember him as the carriage driver at Goldfield Ghost Town.
 He was a horse wrangler by trade and had an honest heart of gold.
 Godspeed.